swelborn/tomocupy-stream/README.rst

 StreamTomocuPy
 ========

-**StreamTomocuPy** is a Python package for GPU reconstruction of tomographic data in 16-bit and 32-bit precision.
+**StreamTomocuPy** is a Python package for GPU reconstruction of tomographic data with pipeline data processing with Cuda streams and multi GPUs in 16-bit and 32-bit precision.

 ================
 Installation